mapkyca/Home.API/README.md

 --------------

  * Apache2 with ModRewrite enabled
- * PHP 5.3
+ * PHP 5.3+

 Installation
 ------------

  * Git checkout the repo on to your house server/network connected Raspberry Pi/Whatever
  * Rename htaccess_dist to .htaccess, after making the appropriate modifications (which amounts to setting the RewriteBase correctly if you're running in a subdirectory on your server)
- * Make any modifications to config/settings.php that you need, although the defaults are usually good
+ * Make any modifications to config/settings.php that you need, although the defaults are usually good.
+If you're installing to a sub directory you might have to change $CONFIG->wwwroot
  * Define your api in the various endpoint definition .conf files in dev/

 Format of an endpoint definition file